 Come stay in my cosy home in Tooting, South London (zone 3) with myself and my 3 furry mutts! (voted one of lonely planet's top 10 neighbourhoods in the world to live in!)

-I'm a 37 year old single, female professional working as a consultant in procurement and business transformation which can often lead to long hours.
+I'm a single, professional woman in my thirties working as a consultant in procurement and business transformation which can often lead to long hours and sometimes travel.

-I'm looking for someone reliable who can commit 5 hours daily from Monday to Friday and is interested in a genuine exchange of culture and skills.
-My current focus is on general dog care, house care, gardening and DIY.
+I'm looking for a reliable couple who can commit 5 hours daily, for 5 days a week (flexible on days) and is interested in a genuine exchange of culture, food, language and skills.
+My current focus is on general dog care and house care, a little gardening and perhaps some DIY.
 Practical dog related skills are a must, and a willingness to learn some new skills.
-Preference will be given to volunteers who possess useful and needed skills (ideally experience training or working with dogs, volunteering with rescue animals, carpentry, gardening, cleaning, DIY and decorating etc) and initiative.
+Preference will be given to volunteers who possess useful and needed skills (ideally experience training or working with dogs, volunteering with rescue animals) and initiative.

 IMPORTANT: You must be at least 24 years old, have at least one positive Workaway review (previous Host feedback) and be able to commit to at least one month after an initial trial period of a week, please be sure to check the calendar before applying.

 We live on a quiet street with allotments at one end and easy transport links into central London at the other end.
-Within 2 minutes walk there are a number of little convenience stores and post office and a lovely little Portuguese shop which sells the best pasteis del nata and also very kindly sells meringues for me.
-(I make these as a little side business when I have time)
+Within 2 minutes walk there are a number of little convenience stores and post office, a short bus ride takes you to the busier hub of Tooting Broadway with lots of bars and restaurants.

 I have three beautiful rescue dogs who love attention and cuddles, as well as walks in the local parks and nature reserves and all workawayers must help with the pet care, clean up after them and ensure they have a clear, fixed routine.